Search

 In the afternoon, I suggest a visit to the Pigeon Valley.
 Like the Love Valley, you can visit this valley in two ways: you can look out over the valley from a viewpoint or you can hike a trail along the valley.
 This trail connects Uçhisar to Göreme and is 5 km long.
 It’s not as easy to access as the Love Valley, but it’s fun too.
 You can always walk just part of it, as I did.

-SEE ALSO Munich - What to Visit: 2 days itinerary (map included)
+SEE ALSO The perfect Singapore itinerary - 4 days (map included)

 Best of Cappadocia in 2 days Monks Valley